-Q: In this current difficult situation, when it's not possible to have a face-to-face session with a therapist, is it possible to have a session online?
+Q: In this current difficult situation, I'd rather not have a face-to-face session with a therapist, is it possible to have a session online?
 Would it be as effective?
 A: Absolutely, yes, it is possible to conduct sessions online.
 All you need is a laptop/PC and Internet connection.
 Sessions can be conducted via Skype/Zoom/Google Meet.
 They are as successful and effective as meeting face-to-face.
 In fact, when you're in the comfort of your own home you feel safer and more relaxed and open to making a positive change.
 For example, after a hypnotherapy session, when you're relaxed, you can just stay in your chair/bed, without the need to rush out of the therapist's door and drive home.
 There are a lot of advantages of working this way and my sessions held online are cheaper than meeting face-to-face!
 So, that's another advantage.

 Q: What can I expect when I come to a session?
 A: There are a few questions that need to be asked about you and the challenge you're facing.
 It's important that the therapist knows your situation, reasons for choosing this type of therapy, how committed you are to change and other information with regards to your health, home-life and professional life.
 Expect to be talking with your therapist to build rapport and for the therapist to gauge how to best proceed.
 A hypnotherapy session isn't about being hypnotised for the whole hour, it is rather, a mixture of talking, counselling etc. It is important to explain to the client how hypnosis works.
 It is NOT a quick fix, nor is it a way of shifting responsibility for the challenge you're facing and placing it on the therapist.
 Owning it, being committed to change and flexible in your approach is already half the battle.
 Own it, commit to it, be flexible.